 The results of the study for the water-product ratio are shown in the table above.
 One clear finding is the dependence level based on company size, a fact that is highlighted in the table below by using beer brewing as an example.

 As a result of future conditions, supplies are expected to fall while demand and consumption rise.
 Beverage and liquid food producers will have to comprehensively examine their use of water.
 There are many good reasons for them to do so: First, every liter of water and wastewater generates costs, which are expected to rise.
 Second, global players are working to create standardized production – designing processes with water use in mind.
 Third, new sources must be searched for and developed in response to water scarcity and the need to protect deep water.
 Fourth, water is an aspect of corporate social responsibility.
 And, last but not least, the careful use of resources has affected consumers’ purchasing behavior and approval processes for new and expansion investments for a long time.

-For these reasons, drinktec has made “water & water treatment” one of its focal themes and will concentrate in particular on this critical issue: You will learn more about sustainable water management and new technologies in this area at drinktec, which will be held from October 4 – 8, 2021, in Munich.
+For these reasons, drinktec has made “water & water treatment” one of its focal themes and will concentrate in particular on this critical issue: You will learn more about sustainable water management and new technologies in this area at drinktec, which will be held from September 12 to 16, 2022, in Munich.
 Would you also like to showcase your innovations in this area?
 Join us at the next drinktec.